-Most owners are familiar with this process as it mirrors the solicitation, selection, and award process under typical Design-Bid-Build procurements-most agencies utilize.
+Most owners are familiar with this process as it mirrors the solicitation, selection, and award process under typical Design-Bid-Build procurements most agencies utilize.
 However, there are some additional requirements the GCCM and Owner are required to follow that will be discussed in this section a.
 Preparing packages for solicitation

 During preconstruction, the owner and the GCCM will have developed a subcontracting plan that outlines how the subcontract work will be procured.
 During the preconstruction phase, one of the deliverables required from the GCCM is the subcontracting plan, which was discussed in the Preconstruction Section of this manual.
-This plan outlines the various subcontracting packages (work, materials, and equipment), This plan should detail the number of subcontract packages, which which-packages the GCCM intends to pursue as self-perform work, the anticipated procurement schedule, prequalification requirements (if applicable), and the associated diversity goals for each package.
+This plan outlines the various subcontracting packages (work, materials, and equipment), This plan should detail the number of subcontract packages, which which packages the GCCM intends to pursue, the anticipated procurement schedule, prequalification requirements (if applicable), and the associated diversity goals for each package.

 Because the RCW requires all subcontract work, materials, and equipment to be publicly bid, eachEach subcontract package requires -will require its own set of solicitation documents; including associated terms and conditions, project specifications, drawings, and other applicable documents.
-Some owners and GCCM firms have found that creating a set of boilerplate solicitation documents can reduce streamline the subcontracting process-the amount time required to award each package of work.
-Boilerplate solicitation documents will include the standard terms and conditions necessary for eachthat apply to each solicitation package, allowing the GCCM and owner to focus on including the necessary documents and special special terms and conditions, specifications, drawings, and other documents that are specific to an each -required for each subsequent solicitation package.
+Some owners and GCCM firms have found that creating a set of boilerplate Formatted: List Paragraph, Bullete Aligned at: 0.5" + Indent at: 0.75"

+solicitation documents can reduce streamline the subcontracting process-the amount time required to award each package of work.
+Boilerplate solicitation documents will include the standard terms and conditions necessary for each that apply to each solicitation package, allowing the GCCM and owner to focus on including the necessary documents and special special terms and conditions, specifications, drawings, and other documents that are specific to an each-required for each subsequent solicitation package.